 Note that, in addition to the components included with Predictive Routing or required as prerequisites, you need to have adequate data source(s), and various Genesys components: Configuration Server, Stat Server, Universal Routing Server/IRD or Orchestration Server/Composer, and Genesys Info Mart, which provides a data source and stores user data from Predictive Routing to use in reporting.

-Agent State Connector is a Java application that connects to Configuration Server and Stat Server.
+Agent State Connector (ASC) is a Java application that reads data from Configuration Server and Stat Server.
 ASC can be monitored, started, and stopped in Solution Control Interface.
 It supports a warm-standby high availability architecture.